 The Odds Bet

-This is a unique bet in craps that features no house edge.
+This is a unique bet in craps with no house edge.
 Crazy, right?

 But before you get too excited, keep in mind that this bet is tied to your flat bet (pass, don’t pass, come or don’t come).
 Think of it like doubling down at the blackjack table.
 It’s a side bet — while you’ll pay an edge on your original bet, the Odds bet is completely free.

-Placing an Odds bet is easy: after a point number has been set, just slide a stack of chips behind your Pass Line bet.
-You’re essentially placing money on your number being rolled before the shooter sevens out.
+Placing an Odds bet is easy.
+After a point number has been set, just slide a stack of chips behind your Pass Line bet.
+You’re essentially placing money on your number rolling up before the shooter sevens out.

 The payout is different for each number: